digi-ron/AU-Falcon-SPUD-Project/Body/DoorLockActuators/DoorLockActuators.md

     ![zip tie location on actuator](./cable-tie-cut.jpg)

+    > photo of what to cut.
+You can cut the other zip tie also but it is not required

 1. remove the 4 screws holding in the back casing of the actuator electronics

     ![Actuator housing screws](./actuator-housing-screws.jpg)

+    > remove these 4 screws

 1. remove the plastic components and springs from the housing.
 If you are also replacing the motor, remove the driver door electrical switch (if present), gently lift the motor out and pry the 2 small spade connectors using a small screwdriver or a fingernail, and place the new motor in the same location as the old one was.